 For example, while consumers typically want brands to be forward-thinking, they want them to do it without being reckless.
 If this is the type of brand personality you cultivate, you can’t behave like Tesla under Elon Musk and come up with radical new product ideas every few months.
 Tesla, however, has positioned itself as a dynamic technology leader unafraid to take risks, and that’s the company’s choice.

 To make a brand identity like this work, it’s essential your business goals agree.
 A company aiming to consolidate its position or to grow in a conservative marketplace might want to aim for a slightly more stable and reserved personality instead.

 Key messages are the most important takeaways your audience gets from your business branding activities.
 Although every piece of marketing collateral you produce needs to present the same surface message, brand messaging is the underlying value proposition you convey through the language you use in your communications.
 To capture buyers’ attention and get them to relate to your brand, your messaging needs to inspire, persuade, motivate and ultimately make them want to buy your product.

 A solid messaging framework ensures all your go-to-market messages are consistent, and that they draw connections between your various communications.
 This will provide customers with an experience unfragmented by mismatched messages, which enables them to view your brand image the way you want them to see it.

 Creating a viable brand personality for your business is an intricate construct regardless of the size of the organization, but it’s essential for developing a distinctive position in your marketplace.
 It’s not something you can mimic by watching competitors, either, or you run the risk of failing to distinguish your products and services sufficiently from others available.

-Our marketing agency has extensive knowledge in branding strategies and planning ways to promote a brand identity to its target audience.
+Our Raleigh Branding Agency has extensive knowledge in branding strategies and planning ways to promote a brand identity to its target audience.
 For more information on how to build a brand personality and promote it to your target market, please contact us.